 - The wok I use: I use this flat-bottomed carbon-steel wok for my cooking.
 The wok is very thin and heats up very quickly.
-You will need to season the wok before its first use, and Grace Young has a wonderful video tutorial on that process.
-Also, the wok rusts quite quickly, so make sure you clean the wok and coat it with a thin layer of oil soon after you use it for cooking.
+You will need to season the wok before cooking.
+For a tutorial on how to season a wok, check out my post here.

 - 3/4 pound (340g) asparagus

 - 4 teaspoons fish sauce

 - 4 teaspoons low-sodium soy sauce (or tamari for gluten-free)

 - 1 teaspoon brown sugar (any other sugar works also)